craig-m/mpcontainer/README.md

 A [python](https://www.python.org/) [flask](https://flask.palletsprojects.com/en/1.1.x/) web app, run from [Gunicorn](https://gunicorn.org/).

-To talk to the MPD container (with a read only user), and provide other dynamic information.
+Connects to the MPD api (with a read only user) to get stream and other dynamic information about MPD.

-### future dev plans
+### future plans

 Planning to do some of the following.